NewPath-Consulting/Wild-Apricot-Press/README.md

 ## Features

 - Enable logging in to your WordPress site with WildApricot credentials, right from a page on your WordPress site (no unsightly popups!)
+- When a WildApricot contact or member successfully logs in through a native WordPress login page created by the WildApricot Press plugin, their contact and member information is copied into the WordPress user database.
+Their role is assigned to the membership level of their WildApricot account.
 - Add login/logout to any menu bar with 1 click (no coding!)
 - You can select and automatically sync WildApricot contact/member data including ALL common, system and membership fields into the WordPress Users database
 - WordPress administrators can manage access to restriced pages and posts by membership levels AND membership groups.
 Custom restriction messages can be added to specific pages or posts.